evadecker/eva.town/src/content/pages/colophon/index.md

 ## Energy

-I work to optimize the amount of data that gets sent over the internet and run in the browser in order to reduce energy usage for this site.
-This involves not shipping unnecessary scripts (like trackers and analytics or  resource-intensive animations) and minimizing images and video.
+I minimize energy usage on this site by avoiding unnecessary scripts (such as trackers, analytics, or resource-intensive animations) and compressing images and video.

 > The internet consumes a lot of electricity.
 416.2TWh per year to be precise.
 To give you some perspective, that's more than the entire United Kingdom.
 > <cite>[Website Carbon Calculator](https://www.websitecarbon.com)</cite>

 As of October 18, 2023, [carbon results for evadecker.com](https://www.websitecarbon.com/website/evadecker-com/) indicate that the home page is **cleaner than 95% of web pages tested**, producing **0.05g of CO<sub>2</sub> per page view**.
-The site runs on [Vercel's serverless architecture](https://vercel.com/guides/what-is-vercel-green-energy-policy#), which further reduces energy usage.
+The site uses [Vercel's serverless architecture](https://vercel.com/guides/what-is-vercel-green-energy-policy#) to further cut energy consumption.

 ## Notice an issue?